 3. There’s A Lot Of Pressure Toward Keeping Your In-Person Time Together “Exciting.”

 Putting too much pressure on your time spent together can create a lot of unnecessary expectations and anxiety.
 Go to the grocery store, sit on the couch and watch a show, or at least do something you'd probably do if you lived in the same city.

 It's easy to want to fit as much as possible into one weekend together, but it might leave you feeling a little exhausted at the end of it all.
 This is your time to enjoy each other's company, so don't worry about the rest.

-What is his favorite candy?
+What is their favorite candy?
 What kind of body wash does he use?
-Is there a certain movie or book he's been talking about?
+Is there a certain movie or book she’s been talking about?

 It might sound creepy, but keeping these things in the back of your mind might come in handy.

 If he's having a bad week, you can send him a little care package.
 Or, you can surprise him when he arrives at your place.
 Sometimes the small details can make the biggest impact.

 While counting down the days until your next meetup, O’Reilly emphasizes the importance of finding the joy and fun in your long-distance relationship.
 “Leave love notes hidden in one another’s drawers when you leave.
 Send texts teasing and building anticipation for when you’re back together.
 Use voice memos.
 The sound of a lover’s voice can be soothing and attenuate some of the stress you might associate with missing each other,” O’Reilly says.
 Plan ahead of time and find ways to make your presence known with your partner when you can’t be there in-person.

 Yeah, it's hard.
 I get it.
 Please keep reminding me how much it sucks, though.